zuozhenggh/learning-library/oci-library/oci-hol/oci-artificial-intelligence/ai-language/ai-language-datascience/ai-language-datascience.md

 Open the Notebook that you've just uploaded

 Now go through each of the cells and run them one by one.
+You can click Shift+Enter on each cell to run the code in the cell.

 These notebooks demonstrates how you can be more productive by using the various Language services.